IvoKoller/Agarivo/README.md

-#Agarivo
+# Agarivo

 Agarivo is a clone of the game ["Agario"](http://agar.io/) using [Node.js](https://nodejs.org/en/) and [Pixi.js](http://www.pixijs.com/)

-link to wiki page

-##Installation
+## Installation
-In order to run my Agario clone yourself, you have to install Node.js first.
+In order to host my Agario clone yourself, you have to install Node.js first.

 **Ubuntu**